 4. Organize your real-life logistics

 Keep in mind that if you decide to take control of your own delivery chain, what you need to do is handle so many logistical issues.
 First of all, you need to get the right storage space, as well as provide adequate material handling equipment like Prestar trolleys.
-You also need to start your own fleet, as well as hire people who will help put it all together (drivers, fleet managers, warehouse workers, warehouse managers).
+You also need to start your own fleet, as well as hire people who will help put it all together (drivers, fleet managers, warehouse workers, warehouse managers). this you can do through outsourced logistics optimisation.
 Other than this, you might also want to consider investing in tools specialized in these tasks – warehouse management software and fleet management software.

 5. Put emphasis on transparency